Yvand/azd-functions-spfx-custom-api/spfx-solution/README.md

 # SPFx solution

 A minimal SPFx solution with a simple webpart, that requests an access token to connect to the Azure function app.
-It may be uploaded as-is to the SharePoint app catalog with no modification, since the values that must be edited are exposed as WebPart properties.
+It may be used as-is with no modification, since the values that must be edited are exposed as WebPart properties.

 ![SPFx version](https://img.shields.io/badge/version-1.20.0-green.svg)